 Once the floating islands are assembled, I recommend serving them right away.
 But you can make the elements ahead of time.

-The creme Anglaise will be good in the fridge for up to 3 days and the poached meringues will be good for 2 days, but make sure you pat them down to remove all excess moisture before storing in an airtight container.
-If they are wet they will not hold their shape well.
+The creme Anglaise will be good in the fridge for up to 3 days, and the poached meringues will be good for 2 days, but make sure you pat them down with paper towels to remove all excess moisture before storing in an airtight container.
+If they are wet at all, they won't hold their shape well.

 More Fancy French Desserts

-If you love these floating islands you might like some of these French recipes:
+If you love these floating islands, try some of these French recipes:

 Recipe